-The National Socio-Environmental Synthesis Center (SESYNC) is seeking a full-time, experienced science communications professional to lead communications activities.
+The National Socio-Environmental Synthesis Center (SESYNC) is seeking a full-time, in-residence, experienced science communications professional to lead communications activities.
 The primary focus of the Science Communications Coordinator is to enhance awareness and understanding of SESYNC research and opportunities within the community of socio-environmental scientists, scientific knowledge users, and policy makers.
 The Science Communications Coordinator will have lead responsibility for developing and coordinating communications across SESYNC’s research network and with the educated public.
 S/he will:

 - Collaborate in development and implementation of a high-impact SESYNC communications strategy;

 - Develop and maintain close familiarity with SESYNC-supported research projects and key stakeholders;